How to use The Empathy Set (included with each set)

 You can use the cards to structure a challenging conversation to find mutually acceptable solutions.

-When you have each had a turn, and feel understood even if not agreed with, use The Problem Solving Two Step to brainstorm solutions that meet both of your needs:
+When you have each had a turn, and feel understood, use The Problem Solving Two Step to brainstorm solutions that meet both of your needs.

 4) Group Empathy: Together

-When your family, work team or any social group you belong to is experiencing something challenging, it helps to give one another empathy.
+When your family, work team or any social group you belong to is experiencing a challenging situation, event or relationship, it helps to give one another empathy.

 This is especially helpful when there is some mild tension than needs clearing.